India's Infosys falls over 5% on profit miss, attrition worries

 The company recommended a final dividend for the year of 15 rupees per share, and approved a share buyback of up to 92 billion rupees.

-Bigger rival Tata Consultancy Services on Monday posted a 15% jump in profit on cloud services demand, while smaller counterpart Wipro will report results later on Thursday.
+Bigger rival Tata Consultancy Services (TCS.NS) on Monday posted a 15% jump in profit on cloud services demand, while smaller counterpart Wipro (WIPR.NS) will report results later on Thursday.

 ($1 = 75.2930 Indian rupees)